takeshixx/knxmap/README.md

 sudo knxmap.py --search --interface eth1
 ```

 **Note**: Packet filtering rules might block the response packets.
-If there are no KNXnet/IP gateways answering their packets might be dropped by iptables rules.
+If there are no KNXnet/IP gateways answering their packets might be dropped by netfilter/iptables rules.

 ## Monitoring Modes